Soto, Stanton homers back Rodón as Yankees take advantage of wild Guardians to win ALCS opener 5-2

 Game 2 is at Yankee Stadium on Tuesday night.
 Entering this year, teams taking the opener of a series with a 2-3-2 format have won 66 of 99 times.

 Cantillo had four wild pitches overall, one shy of the record for a postseason game set by Rick Ankiel of St. Louis in a 2000 NL Division Series opener against Atlanta.
-The only other time a team scored twice on wild pitches in a postseason inning was by Minnesota against Oakland in the 2002 AL Division Series.
+The only other time a team scored twice on wild pitches in a postseason inning was by Minnesota against Oakland's Tim Hudson and Ted Lilly in the 2002 AL Division Series.

+“That performance was obviously the difference in the game, so that’s on me,” Cantillo said.

+Cobb dropped in 0-2 in the playoffs, making just his fifth start in a year limited by injuries.
+He threw 36 of 65 pitches for strikes, getting only one swing and miss, and allowed three runs, five hits and three walks in 2 2/3 innings.

 Rodón struck out nine and walked none, getting 25 misses among 53 swings, matching the fourth-most misses in a postseason game since pitch-tracking began in 2008.
 His pitches broke so much that catcher Austin Wells had to throw to first three times on strikeouts for the putouts.